diegueins680/trader/README.md

 - `--bars auto` (alias `--binance-limit`) number of bars/klines to use (`auto` = all CSV, or 500 for exchanges; CSV also supports `0` = all; Binance 2..1000)
   - `--lookback-window 24h` lookback window duration (converted to bars)
   - `--lookback-bars N` (alias `--lookback`) override the computed lookback bars
+  - Lookback must be less than the total number of bars, otherwise the backtest errors.

 - Trading (Binance + Coinbase spot)
   - Trading flags apply only when `--platform binance` or `--platform coinbase` (Coinbase is spot-only and has no test endpoint).